The Missing Puzzle Piece:

 I'm a pretty picky parent regarding what our son reads and watches.
 There seems to be an agenda behind everything.
 Garbage in, garbage out, right?
 To complicate things, we raced through middle school and have officially made the rapid transition into high school, which has brought an entirely new and different list of needs, desires, risks, and resources.

 Because each child is uniquely designed with different tendencies and sensitivities, the books listed here do not include age range recommendations.
-That said, though, because my only experience so far has been parenting up to the age of 14,
+That said, though, because my only experience so far has been parenting up to the age of 14, this list falls within the age range of 14 and under.

 I've also put an asterisk (*) beside book titles I personally suggest for 6th grade and up, but as always, please do your own research.